 How will the DA capacity be calculated ?

 Regarding the DA capacity methodology which will be applied on the BE-LU interconnection, Elia and Creos make reference to the CWE flow-based MC solution.
 Consequently, the available capacity will be calculated according to the flow-based calculation methodology that takes into account that electricity can flow via different paths and optimizes the available capacity in highly meshed grids.
 The cross-border capacity is therefore calculated in a coordinated manner by the TSOs.

 What is the current status of the project ?

-Due to the fact that the impact assessment (IA) simulations indicate that in the majority of the cases the Creos PST would not be considered in the day-ahead allocation due to the limitation of the initial flow-based domain, given the complexity to commercialize the new Creos PST in the day-ahead timeframe of which the feasibility has not been confirmed yet by all involved parties, the limited cases in which this complex process will lead to an actual offering of the Creos PST in day-ahead timeframe and given the fact that the current IA simulations indicated that this offering would only result in a neutral effect on the CWE welfare, the project decided to postpone the commercialization of the new Creos PST.
-Review of this position will take place after one year of trial phase based on the results of an in-depth review of the additional list of Critical Branch Critical Outages (CBCOs) in the day-ahead market timeframe and the lessons learned regarding the actual real-time usage of Creos PST after a trial phase of one year in order to assess whether a review of the complex operational process for the day-ahead timeframe could be envisaged.
+Due to the fact that the impact assessment (IA) simulations indicate that in the majority of the cases the Creos PST would not be considered in the day-ahead allocation due to the limitation of the initial flow-based domain.
+Given the complexity to commercialize the new Creos PST in the day-ahead timeframe of which the feasibility has not been confirmed yet by all involved parties, the limited cases in which this complex process will lead to an actual offering of the Creos PST in day-ahead timeframe.
+Given the fact that the current IA simulations indicated that this offering would only result in a neutral effect on the CWE welfare, the project decided to postpone the commercialization of the new Creos PST.
+Four quarterly monitoring reports of the technical trial phase have been shared with all CWE NRAs.
+The aim of technical reports is to assess the approved operational principles based on the collected data.
+Based on the results of the trial phase, projects partners concluded that these results do not allow significant adaptation of the technical parameters and as such not justifying the launch of a new SPAIC study.